As an Amazon Associate I earn from qualifying purchases.

 Those brownies begin with my homemade fudgy brownie batter (as do all of the brownies on my blog) and then get swirled with chocolate chip cheesecake.

-I took the chocolate chip cheesecake portion of those brownies and changed a few things around in order to fit the mold for these pumpkin cheesecake brownies.
+I took the chocolate chip cheesecake portion of those brownies and changed a few things around in order to fit the mold for these pumpkin cheesecake brownies (side note: if you want to keep the pumpkin cheesecake party going, check out my pumpkin cheesecake swirl sheet cake next!).

 We know that in baking, pumpkin adds ridiculous moisture.
 Sometimes too much.
 Which is why I completely removed them from my pumpkin spice cookies.